ton-community/ton-docs/docs/develop/smart-contracts/tutorials/multisig-js.md

 description: At the end of this guide you will deploy multisig wallet and send some transactions using ton.js
 ---

-# Interact with multisig wallets in JS
+# Interact with multisig wallets using ton.js

 ## Introduction
 If you don't know what is multisig wallet in TON, you can check it out [here](/develop/smart-contracts/tutorials/multisig)